ddoa/dea-code-examples/exercises/jsp-servlet/README.md

 5. Add a simple next.jsp page that displays the current Date.
 Add next.jsp to the web.xml using the *servlet* and *servlet-mapping* tags and make it accessible using the url <b>next</b>.
 Test the application.

-6. Create a servlet class called <code>ViewItemsController</code>.
+6. Create a class called <code>ViewItemsController</code> that extends HttpServlet.
 Implement the doGet method by writing a simple list of items, use the existing classes <code>ItemService</code> and <code>Item</code>.
 Make the servlet accessible using the url <b>viewItems</b>, *without* modifying the web.xml (so use an annotation).
 Add a link to the next.jsp page that refers to this servlet.
 Test the application.

 7. Create a new jsp called viewItems.jsp (*View*) and let the servlet serve as a *PageController*.
 The servlet is allowed to prepare the model for the view and passes the data using attributes before dispatching the request and response to the view.
 Test the application.